 Vultures provide important ecosystem services and their declines or disappearances will have a dramatic effect on people and wildlife in Africa.
 The FitzPatrick Institute is committed to help conserve vultures by engaging in collaborative research projects throughout the continent.

 With collaborators VulPro, EWT, CSVet and Ezemvelo KZN Wildlife, we have collated, updated and verified a national database of vulture supplementary feeding stations (SFS) in South Africa.
-This spatial data on feeding sites and their provisioning rates will provide a valuable tool in conservation planning and will facilitate future research in determining theeffect of SFS on vulture demography and movement.
+These spatial data on feeding sites and their provisioning rates provide a valuable tool in conservation planning and will facilitate future research in determining the effect of SFS on vulture demography and movement.
 The data are already playing an important role in the Cape Vulture Collision Risk Model.

 Activities in 2020

-- Led by Vultures Namibia, currently 8 fledgling Lappet-faced Vultures are fitted with GPS tracking units within the Namib Naukluft National Park to study early-life movements and survival in this harsh landscape.
+- Led by Vultures Namibia, eight juvenile Lappet-faced Vultures Torgos tracheliotos have been fitted with GPS tracking units within the Namib Naukluft National Park to study early-life movements and survival in this harsh landscape.

 - Rochelle Mphetlhe, working in collaboration with Raptors Botswana, continued her repeat of nearly 25 000 km of raptor road transects, first surveyed in the 1990s in southern Botswana.
 Rochelle will register for an MSc in 2021.